What Does it Mean to Study Systems Engineering?

 Professionals in the systems engineering field must be able to trust that the engineers involved in a project are doing their jobs correctly.
 They should be able to manage the creation of a system without getting deeply involved at every level, as the schedules of most projects do not allow for systems engineers to know every last detail of what is happening all of the time.

 Systems engineers must also always be looking toward the future.
-This means that, when developing a system, they must be thinking of ways to improve upon the system in the future with minimal cost and time spent.
-Since technology is constantly growing and changing, developing systems that are easily adaptable to new technologies can decide the fate of a company.
+Even as they are developing a system, they should be building in the ability to improve that system even more in the future.
+Since technology is constantly growing and changing, systems that are easily adaptable to new technologies can decide the fate of a company.
 Thus, the responsibility of the systems engineer is very great indeed.

 The most important aspects of systems engineering include: